alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/test-infrastructure.md

 tags: [Unit Testing]
 categories: [Testing]
 ---
-Unit tests must be as clearer as possible, I found that in standard project Iâ€™m working, I use nhibernate + stored procedures for massive operations.
+Unit tests must be as clearer as possible, I found that in standard project I'm working, I use nhibernate + stored procedures for massive operations.
 Most of the tests contains code to preload database, recreate structure or manage transaction, so, lot of time ago I decided to build some infrastructure to make this possible.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb20.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image20.png)